georgia-tech-db/evadb/RELEASING.md

        git push --set-upstream origin bump-v0.9.1+dev

-1. Add the new tag to [the EVA project on ReadTheDocs](https://readthedocs.org/projects/evadb),
+1. Add the new tag to [the EvaDB project on ReadTheDocs](https://readthedocs.org/projects/evadb),
     * Trigger a build for main to pull new tags.
     * Go to the "Versions" tab, and "Activate" the new tag.
     * Go to Admin/Advanced to set this tag as the new default version.